maze-productions/mia/README.md

 To run the whole stack, please execute the following steps:

 1. Copy all the video files into `server/assets/` folder.
-All of them have to be in `.mp4` format.
+All of them have to be in `.mov` format.

 2. Open a terminal and change the directory to this folder (where this README is).
 Don't you know how to change the directory in your terminal?